docmd-io/docs/docs/getting-started/zero-config.md

 ---
 title: "Zero-Config Mode"
 description: "Run docmd without any configuration file.
-Perfect for quick previews."
+Perfect for quick previews and rapid prototyping."
 ---

-`docmd` v0.5.0 introduces **Zero-Config Mode**.
-This allows you to run the documentation engine in any folder without creating a `docmd.config.js` file.
+`docmd` features a high-intelligence auto-detection engine.
+This allows you to generate professional documentation for any project without writing a single line of configuration.

 ## Usage